-Rules of Procedure of the Compliance Committee - govern the operation of the collective body responsible for providing collective risk opinions on any significant changes or new products or processes.
-The Compliance Committee operated until November 30th 2020, and the document was then replaced by the Rules of Procedure of the Risk Monitoring Committee.

-Rules of Procedure of the Risk Monitoring Committee - operating as of December 1st 2020, the Risk Monitoring Committee is a collective body whose primary role is to provide opinions in order to monitor the level of financial and non-financial risks in the Group's operations, aimed at mitigating or removing the consequences of any materialised risks and incidents, and also to support the Management Board and Supervisory Board (Audit Committee) in ensuring a robust risk management process.

-Compliance Recommendations Manual - governs the issuing of compliance and business practice recommendations by the Compliance Area for the KRUK Group's organisational units.

-Regulatory Inspections and Criminal Proceedings Manual - governs the conduct of KRUK S.A.'s employees in case of inspections by regulatory bodies (Office of Competition and Consumer Protection, Polish Financial Supervision Authority, Personal Data Protection Office), assigning specific powers to the company's authorised representatives and defining tasks for individual employees to ensure that inspections are carried out smoothly and in compliance with law.

-Management of Changes in Law and Regulatory Guidelines Manual - describes the process of monitoring, announcing and implementing changes in law, regulatory pronouncements, official interpretative rulings and the resulting amendments to rules and regulations by the Compliance Area.

-Compliance Monitoring Manual - introduced in 2019, it governs the monitoring and testing of compliance of KRUK S.A.'s processes with law, regulatory guidelines and official interpretative rulings.
-Based on the Manual, inspections of the processes or their components have been carried out since 2019, as per the annual audit plan.

-Conflicts of Interest Management Policy - describes the rules of disclosure of conflicts of interest identified at the Company, as well as appropriate measures to protect the Company against their potential consequences.
+- extended the protection for employees also in the area of discriminatory behaviour, including harassment and sexual harassment. - Rules of Procedure of the Compliance Committee govern the operation of the collective body responsible for providing collective risk opinions on any significant changes or new products or processes.
+The Compliance Committee operated until November 30th 2020, And the document was then replaced by the Rules of Procedure of the Risk Monitoring Committee. - Rules of Procedure of the Risk Monitoring Committee operating as of December 1st 2020, the Risk Monitoring Committee is a collective body whose primary role is to provide opinions in order to monitor the level of financial and non-financial risks in the Company's operations, Aimed at mitigating or removing the consequences of any materialised risks and incidents, and also to support the Management Board and Supervisory Board (Audit Committee) in ensuring a robust risk management process. - Compliance Recommendations Manual governs the issuing of compliance and business practice recommendations by the Compliance Area for the KRUK Group's organisational units. - Regulatory Inspections and Criminal Proceedings Manual governs the conduct of KRUK S.A.'s employees in case of inspections by regulatory bodies (Office of Competition and Consumer Protection, Polish Financial Supervision Authority, Personal Data Protection Office), assigning specific powers to the company's authorised representatives and defining tasks for individual employees to ensure that inspections are carried out smoothly and in compliance with law. - Management of Changes in Law and Regulatory Guidelines Manual describes the process of monitoring, announcing and implementing changes in law, regulatory pronouncements, official interpretative rulings and the resulting amendments to rules and regulations by the Compliance Area. - Compliance Monitoring Manual introduced in 2019, it governs the monitoring and testing of compliance of KRUK S.A.'s processes with law, regulatory guidelines and official interpretative rulings.
+Based on the Manual, inspections of the processes or their components have been carried out since 2019, as per the annual audit plan. - Conflicts of Interest Management Policy describes the rules of disclosure of conflicts of interest identified at the Company, as well as appropriate measures to protect the Company against their potential consequences.
 The Company's employees and members of its statutory bodies are obliged to report any conflicts of interest.
-In this context, the Compliance Area performs an administrative function (registering the reported conflicts of interest) and plays an advisory role (providing guidance on how to manage the disclosed conflicts of interest).

-The Conflicts of Interest Management Policy includes the Gift Policy, which governs the acceptance and reporting of gifts by the Company employees and members of its statutory bodies.
-The Policy also sets the limits for accepting personal gains or offering such gains to a third party.

-Compliance Risk Maps Manual - issued in 2020 and effective since then, it helps Company employees understand compliance risk mapping and the risk controls embedded in the processes they own or are involved in.
+In this context, the Compliance Area performs an administrative function (registering the reported conflicts of interest) and plays an advisory role (providing guidance on how to manage the disclosed conflicts of interest). - The Conflicts of Interest Management Policy includes the Gift Policy, which governs the acceptance and reporting of gifts by the Company employees and members of its statutory bodies.
+The Policy also sets the limits for accepting personal gains or offering such gains to a third party. - Compliance Risk Maps Manual issued in 2020 and effective since then, it helps Company employees understand compliance risk mapping and the risk controls embedded in the processes they own or are involved in.

-'Compass' Compliance Management Policy at Wonga.pl sp. z o.o. - Wonga has mechanisms in place to address the risk of non-compliance with the principles of ethics.
-The underlying principle of Wonga's compliance culture is that every employee should be guided by the highest ethical standards in performing their duties.
-The key elements of the Compass policy are preventing, detecting and responding adequately to any form of noncompliance with laws, internal regulations or generally accepted ethical standards.

 2020 saw a number of regulatory changes, many of them related to the unprecedented situation caused by the COVID-19 pandemic.
-The most significant ones are discussed in more detail in Section 6.2 of the Directors' Report on the KRUK Group's operations.
+The most significant ones are discussed in more detail in Section 2.2.5 of the Directors' Report on the operations of KRUK S.A.
 The Compliance Area monitors changes in law, regulatory pronouncements, and court rulings on an ongoing basis, while consulting the implementation of resulting changes into the Company's processes and products.